6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 1: Florence to Chianti Classico

-- Drive to the heart of Chianti Classico, marked by the black rooster logo
+From Florence, drive to the heart of Chianti Classico, marked by the black rooster logo.

 - Visit Castello di Brolio, where modern Chianti wine was born